 8 Strategies for Parents to Maximize College Financial Aid Eligibility

 Maximizing college financial aid eligibility for your child can be overwhelming and difficult to navigate.
-From lowering your “assessable assets” to considering Roth IRAs for summer jobs, here are eight effective college financial aid strategies for getting the most aid out of the FAFSA for your child.
+From lowering your “assessable assets” to considering Roth IRAs for summer jobs, here are Planning to Wealth's eight effective college financial aid strategies for getting the most aid out of the FAFSA for your child.

 1. Roll custodial accounts like UTMA/UTGA accounts into 529s.
 This will lower Effective Family Contribution (EFC), since custodial accounts are treated as student assets, while 529s are treated as parental assets.
 Student assets are included in the EFC formula at 20% to 25%, while parental assets are included at only 5.6%.
 For purposes of maximizing financial aid, you probably want to avoid custodial accounts altogether.

 2. Spend down children’s assets for college expenses ahead of parental assets.
-Since children’s assets count against you more in the financial aid formula than parental assets, prioritize spending assets held in the children’s name.
+Since children’s assets count against you more in the financial aid formula than parental assets, prioritize spending assets held in the children’s name first.

 3. Maximize saving in retirement accounts like 401ks and IRAs.
-Unlike your taxable brokerage accounts, IRAs, 401ks and other qualified accounts aren’t counted towards EFC.
+Unlike money saved in your taxable brokerage accounts, money in your IRAs, 401ks and other qualified accounts isn't counted towards EFC.

 5. Be skeptical of advice to convert liquid assets into annuity/insurance assets.
 Since annuity and insurance assets aren’t assessable assets under the FAFSA, some product providers and insurance agents recommend a college financial aid strategy of converting cash or brokerage assets into annuities and insurance assets.
 However, it’s possible these conversions could cost you more in fees than the 5.64% decrease in EFC.
 Moreover, converting liquid assets into illiquid assets without increasing the rate of return is seldom a good idea.
 You don't want to get into a situation where you've fundamentally changed your asset allocation and paid a large amount of fees to try and game the FAFSA, but then your child ends up not going to college anyways.